Tuesday forecast: Much cooler, breezy

 Wind gusts 25-35 mph today

 TOPEKA, Kan.
-(WIBW) - Highs today will be about 20° colder than yesterday with gusts 25-35 mph.
-A cold front overnight will keep us cool today through Thursday morning before a warming trend begins back up Thursday afternoon through the weekend.
+(WIBW) - Another cold front arrives overnight and will keep us cool today through Thursday morning before a warming trend begins back up Thursday afternoon through the weekend.

 Winds will continue to be the biggest concern for the next 8 days with a low chance for rain on Monday.
 Most spots will likely remain dry but it’ll be a chance to monitor for the rest of the week.
 In general gusts will be in the 20-35 mph on the days it shows ‘breezy’ conditions in the 8 day.